-At Insider Monkey we scour multiple sources to uncover the next great investment idea.
-For example, legal marijuana is one of the fastest growing industries right now, so we are checking out stock pitches like “the Starbucks of cannabis” to identify the next tenbagger.
-We go through lists like the 10 most profitable companies in the world to pick the best large-cap stocks to buy.
+At Insider Monkey, we scour multiple sources to uncover the next great investment idea.
+For example, Chuck Schumer recently stated that marijuana legalization will be a Senate priority.
+So, we are checking out this under the radar stock that will benefit from this.
+We go through lists like the 10 best battery stocks to pick the next Tesla that will deliver a 10x return.
 Even though we recommend positions in only a tiny fraction of the companies we analyze, we check out as many stocks as we can.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
-You can subscribe to our free daily newsletter on our website to get excerpts of these letters in your inbox.
-Now we’re going to view the recent hedge fund action encompassing Novo Nordisk A/S (NYSE:NVO).
+You can subscribe to our free daily newsletter on our homepage.
+With all of this in mind let’s take a gander at the recent hedge fund action surrounding Novo Nordisk A/S (NYSE:NVO).

-Heading into the third quarter of 2020, a total of 24 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 0% from the first quarter of 2020.
-Below, you can check out the change in hedge fund sentiment towards NVO over the last 20 quarters.
+At Q1’s end, a total of 23 of the hedge funds tracked by Insider Monkey were long this stock, a change of 0% from the fourth quarter of 2020.
+By comparison, 24 hedge funds held shares or bullish call options in NVO a year ago.
 So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.